veronicaguerrini/LiME/README.md

 As preprocessing, we construct the datastructures ebwt, lcp, and da for the set *G*.
 Then, we merge the datastructures (ebwt, lcp, da) associated with Refs.fasta to those associated with the sets of reads (setB2_1.fasta and setB2_2.fasta, and setB2_1_RC.fasta and setB2_2_RC.fasta, which contain the reverse complement of setB2_1.fasta and setB2_2.fasta) as to obtain the datastructures for the four collections: setB2_1+Refs.fasta, setB2_1_RC+Refs.fasta, setB2_2+Refs.fasta, setB2_2_RC+Refs.fasta.

-We store the above datastructures in the directory Datasets, and run LightMetaEbwt to assign any read (or its reverse complement) in setB2 to a species of *G*.
+We store the above datastructures in the directory Datasets, and run LiME to assign any read (or its reverse complement) in setB2 to a species of *G*.

 ```sh
 LightMetaEbwt_paired.sh setB2_1+Refs.fasta setB2_1_RC+Refs.fasta setB2_2+Refs.fasta setB2_2_RC+Refs.fasta RESULTS_setB2 numReads numRefs length threads